The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

 How do you counter an opposing meteorologist’s testimony?

-Practical challenges focus on data proximity, tempo precision, and methodology.
-Question whether their weather stations were close enough to the accident site, if their time stamps align precisely with the incident, and whether they’ve accounted for microclimate factors.
+Practical challenges focus on data proximity, temporal precision, and methodology.
+Question whether their weather stations were close enough to the accident site, whether their timestamps align precisely with the incident, and whether they’ve accounted for microclimate factors.
 The strongest counters often come from highlighting contradictory data sources they’ve overlooked or minimized.

 Conclusion